-Dovedale is in an area known as the ‘White Peaks’, in the Peak District, Derbyshire.
+Dovedale walk is in the ‘White Peaks’, in the Peak District, Derbyshire.
 Unlike the ‘Dark Peaks’, which includes steeper hills in Edale and Castleton.
 This area is known for less challenging routes.
-And a walk in Dovedale is a great option for most walkers.
+And a walk in Dovedale is a great option for most walkers, including families and novice hikers.

-However, because Dovedale has easier walking routes, it means it’s very popular.
+However, because the Dovedale walk has easier hiking routes, it means it’s very popular.
 Especially over the weekends and when the weather is good.
-At the beginning of my walk along the River Dove there were a lot of people.
+At the beginning of my walk along the River Dove, there were a lot of people.
 Although, for the rest of the route, the paths became a lot quieter.
-Or maybe that was because every 10 minutes it kept raining ha ha!
+Or maybe that was because every 10 minutes it kept raining haha!

 By far, the busiest place on the walk was the famous Dovedale Stepping Stones.
 Everyone wants an action photo or two crossing these huge stepping stones!
 In fact, there was even a guy who decided he wanted his photo whilst doing a handstand.
 I wouldn’t recommend this, as he was very close to falling in!